zaxguo/p1-kernel/docs/exp4a/rpi-os.md

 *The figure above: During context switch, registers are being saved to task_struct.context*

-Next all callee-saved registers are stored in the order, in which they are defined in `cpu_context` structure.
+Above: all callee-saved registers are stored in the order, in which they are defined in `cpu_context` structure.
 The current stack pointer is saved as `cpu_context.sp` and `x29` is saved as `cpu_context.fp` (frame pointer).

 Note: `x30`, the link register containing function return address, is stored as `cpu_context.pc`.
 Why?